KKNithin/mcp-context-forge/docs/docs/architecture/multitenancy.md

 - Private:
   - Who sees it: Only the resource owner (owner_email).
   - Team members cannot see or use it unless they are the owner.
-  - Mutations: Owner and Platform Admin can update/delete; team owners may be allowed by policy (see Enhancements).
+  - Mutations: Owner and Platform Owner can update/delete; team owners may be allowed by policy (see Enhancements).

 - Team:
   - Who sees it: All members of the owning team (owners and members).
-  - Mutations: Owner can update/delete; team owners can administratively manage; Platform Admin can override.
+  - Mutations: Owner can update/delete; team owners can administratively manage; Platform Owner can override.

 - Public:
   - Who sees it: All authenticated users across the platform (cross‑team visibility).
-  - Mutations: Only the resource owner, team owners, or Platform Admins can modify/delete.
+  - Mutations: Only the resource owner, team owners, or Platform Owner/Admins can modify/delete.

 Enforcement summary: